 The first step in the propensity score match is to estimate the probability (propensity score) of an individual receiving MRT-O or IJ based on their observable attributes.
 The evaluation team used gender, age, ethnicity, race, and whether the individual was arrested before their 18th birthday to predict the likelihood of receiving MRT-O or IJ.
+These variables were used as they were widely available for all Opioid Court participants.
 Important factors such as prior substance use disorder and treatment engagement were not available for the analytical sample, and therefore, could not be used to match the treated individuals with the comparison group.
 Using the weighted propensity scores, the evaluation team matched Opioid Court participants that received MRT-O and IJ with those who did not using a one-to-one matching method, with replacement (comparison group members could be used more than once).